rgauthier/test/README.md

 - Dynamically create house control pad menu from device and room list.
 -	Add icons to the house control pad menu.
--	Refactoring of code to simplify and reduce duplication.
 -	Create automated testing using QUnit
--	Evaluate JavaScript with lint and clean up code.
 -	Create a responsive web UI.
--	Use web friendly graphics (jpeg instead of .png) with a smaller footprint for improved performance.
--	Some UI changes like stacked menu panel color changes would be more efficient if they were CSS instead of java script

 > Written with [StackEdit](https://stackedit.io/).